pretix/pretix-docs/docs/guides/check-in/check-in-lists.md

 Under "Include questions", select any questions that are relevant for check-in.
 Once you are satisfied with your settings, click the :btn-icon:fa3-download: Start export: button.
-Your browser will now download the list in PDF format or open it in a new tab.
+Your browser will now download a PDF of the list or open it in a new tab.
 The list includes the following columns:

  - a column containing a double exclamation mark ‼ for products that require special attention.
  This cell is empty for products that do not have the "Requires special attention" setting activated.
  - a box for checking off tickets.
- This box will be checked for tickets that were already checked in before the list was exported.
+ This box will be checked for tickets that were already checked in before you exported the list.
  - "Paid" contains a check for orders that have been paid.
  - "Order" contains the order code.
  - "Name" contains the attendee's name.